The Sons of Sultan Bey

 Zakaria rode the dolphin until the shores of the Hejaz came into view.
 Yet he felt despair, for he thought, “Now I am a girl and only the Princess of the Sea can turn me back into my proper state!”

-So Zakaria dismounted his horse and walked into the sea, fully clothed.
-The sea-maidens carried him forth to the deep sea cave castle, to the throne of the Princes of the Sea.
+Zakaria walked into the sea fully clothed and the sea-maidens carried him to the deep sea cave castle, to the throne of the Princes of the Sea.
 Though he was underwater, he could breathe easily.
 Zakaria saw her, the Princes of the Sea.
-He saw in her face the kindness that was in her heart, and he saw that her maidens adored her.
+Before he could share his discovery with her, he saw in her face the kindness that was in her heart, and he saw that her maidens adored her.
 He knew that what he had been seeking far and wide stood right before him.

-I’m sure you can guess that before long, Prince Zakaria and the Princess of the Sea were married.
+The Princess of the Sea felt the same way.
+The two of them fell deeply in love and were soon married.
 She commanded her attendants to bring a ship of gold and silver.
 Prince Zakaria and his bride sat on thrones in the stern of the ship, and the sea-maidens tied ropes to the ship and pulled it through the sea.

 In time they came to the country of the Sultan Bey, the father of Zakaria.
 The Sultan and all his court were astonished to see a ship of gold and silver being pulled out of the sea by sea-maidens.

 The Sultan Bey came out with all his court to meet the ship as it grounded on the beach.
 His troops and all the people of the town followed behind.
 Prince Zakaria lifted his bride from the ship and carried her onto the shore.
-The moment he set her down and her fish-tail touched the sands, it turned into two legs and she became a complete and perfect woman.
+The moment he set her down and her fish-tail touched the sands, it turned into two legs and she became a completely human woman.

 Then the Sultan Bey judged between his three sons.
 He saw that two of them had brought great stores of gold, while the third had brought a ship of gold and silver and the Princess of the Sea, and he saw that she and his son were very much in love.
 He commanded each of his sons to relate their adventures, and they obeyed his command.